-In this section, you will learn about how to use cross-validation generators such as some of the following to compute the cross validation scores.
-The cross-validator generators given below returns the indices of training and test splits.
+In this section, you will learn about how to use cross-validation generators such as some of the following to compute the cross-validation scores.
+The cross-validator generators given below return the indices of training and test splits.
 These indices can be used to create training and test splits and train different models.
 Later, the mean and standard deviation of model performance of different models is computed to assess the effectiveness of hyperparameter values and further tune them appropriately.

-- Instance of StratifiedKFold is created by passing number of folds (n_splits=10)
+- An instance of StratifiedKFold is created by passing the number of folds (n_splits=10)

-- Split method is invoked on the instance of StratifiedKFold to gather the indices of training and test splits for those many folds
+- The split method is invoked on the instance of StratifiedKFold to gather the indices of training and test splits for those many folds

-- Training and test data is passed to the instance of pipeline.
+- Training and test data are passed to the instance of the pipeline.

 - Scores of different models get calculated.

-- Finally, mean and standard deviation of model scores is computed.
+- Finally, the mean and standard deviation of model scores is computed.

 from sklearn.model_selection import cross_val_score from sklearn.pipeline import make_pipeline from sklearn.preprocessing import StandardScaler from sklearn.svm import SVC from sklearn.ensemble import RandomForestClassifier from sklearn.model_selection import StratifiedKFold # # Create an instance of Pipeline # pipeline = make_pipeline(StandardScaler(), RandomForestClassifier(n_estimators=100, max_depth=4)) # # Create an instance of StratifiedKFold which can be used to get indices of different training and test folds # strtfdKFold = StratifiedKFold(n_splits=10) kfold = strtfdKFold.split(X_train, y_train) scores = # # # for k, (train, test) in enumerate(kfold): pipeline.fit(X_train.iloc[train, :], y_train.iloc[train]) score = pipeline.score(X_train.iloc[test, :], y_train.iloc[test]) scores.append(score) print('Fold: %2d, Training/Test Split Distribution: %s, Accuracy: %.3f' % (k+1, np.bincount(y_train.iloc[train]), score)) print('\n\nCross-Validation accuracy: %.3f +/- %.3f' %(np.mean(scores), np.std(scores)))

-Here is how the output from above code execution would look like:
+Here is what the output from the above code execution would look like:

 K-fold Cross-Validation with Python (using Sklearn.cross_val_score)

-Here is the Python code which can be used to apply cross validation technique for model tuning (hyperparameter tuning).
+Here is the Python code which can be used to apply the cross-validation technique for model tuning (hyperparameter tuning).
 The code can be found on this Kaggle page, K-fold cross-validation example.
 Pay attention to some of the following in the code given below:

-- cross_val_score class of sklearn.model_selection module is used for computing the cross validation scores.
-This is one of the simplest way to It computes the scores by splitting the data repeatedly into a training and a testing set, trains the estimator using the training set and computes the scores based on the testing set for each iteration of cross-validation.
-The input to the cross_val_score includes an estimator (having fit and predict method), the cross-validation object and the input dataset.
+- cross_val_score class of sklearn.model_selection module is used for computing the cross-validation scores.
+This is one of the simplest ways to It computes the scores by splitting the data repeatedly into a training and a testing set trains the estimator using the training set, and computes the scores based on the testing set for each iteration of cross-validation.
+The input to the cross_val_score includes an estimator (having fit and predict method), the cross-validation object, and the input dataset.

 - The input estimator to the cross_val_score can be either an estimator or a pipeline (sklearn.pipeline).

-- One other input to the cross_val_score is cross validation object which is assigned to the parameter, cv.
+- One other input to the cross_val_score is the cross-validation object which is assigned to the parameter, cv.
 The parameter, cv, can take one of the following values: